What Are Your Rights When Stopped in Hawaii?

 - You have the right to refuse a field sobriety test – No law in Hawaii states you must take a field sobriety test.
 This might include the horizontal gaze nystagmus, the one-leg stand, or the walk-and-turn test.
 Since they are designed for you to fail, it may be in your best interests to refuse a field sobriety test, even if you have had nothing to drink that day.
 Understand, however, that refusing to submit to the Fields (as they are referred), can mean you face a 2-year driving license suspension from the Administrative Driver’s License Revocation Office (ADLRO).
 The ADLRO is a separate administrative agency that handles driver’s license suspension.

 - You have the right to a criminal defense attorney – Specifically tell the police that you want a lawyer.
 This will stop the police from interrogating you.
 If they continue asking questions, then you may have a motion to suppress.
 Your Hawaii criminal lawyer will be ready to analyze the details of your case, arrange bail if you are arrested, and begin working on your defense strategy.

 If the police stop you on foot, you still have certain rights.
 Though they may differ from the ones you have when stopped by the police in a vehicle, it is essential to understand your rights so you can remain cognizant if the police take advantage of you or violate your rights.

-If you are stopped on foot by law enforcement, you have the right to:
+If you are stopped on foot by law enforcement in Hawaii, you have the right to: